Mark-MDO47/PrisonDilemmaTourney/README.md

 ### Number of bottom-ranked clones to be replaced by top-ranked clones on each Evolution iteration
 This one is pretty self-explanatory.
 If this number is significantly smaller than the number of clones in the starting population, it will take a while for any one algorithm to be eliminated or reach a low self-sustaining level.
 The downside is that it takes more Evolution iterations before the final result becomes evident.

+In the literature they seem to start with 100 clones and then reach a near steady state after 25 iterations.
+In one example with 17 algorithms, 7 algorithms have gone to zero population counts after 25 Evolution iterations.
+This means that they must be replacing about 700/25 or 28 (probably 30) of the bottom-ranked clones each Evolution iteration.

 ### Number of Evolution iterations before calculating the final score
 Most of the results in the literature show a steady or near-steady state after 25 Evolution iterations or so.
 Just eyeballing the graphs, it looks to me like the trends become clear after 15 iterations or so.
+Of course, as described above, to achieve this one must adjust the other parameters so that it can reach stability so quickly.